RobbeNooyens/doodle-jump/README.md

 ## To do

 Necessary:
-- Detect jumping on the same platform
-- Implement a Camera
 - Cleanup
-- Press A and D
 - All time highscore
 - Max height is middle of screen
-- Spring 5x as high
 - Scroll BG tile
 - Exception handling
 - Death screen